-Why ketogenic diet is considered a lifestyle is because some people make ketosis a long-term change.
-They find it realistic and healthy as it involves enjoying good food without feeling starved.
-A ketogenic diet is also easier to follow both in the short and long term for some dieters.
+Why the ketogenic diet is considered a lifestyle is because some people make ketosis a long-term change.
+They find it realistic and healthy as it involves enjoying good food without feeling starved. term for some dieters.

 The Difference Between Ketosis and Ketoacidosis

 Ketosis is when the body is making ketone bodies.
-According to NCBI, however, ketoacidosis is when ketone levels are higher than normal.
-The condition is potentially life threatening.
+According to NCBI, however, ketoacidosis is when ketone levels are higher than usual.
+The condition is potentially dangerous.

 Keto Weight Loss

 Ketosis and weight loss are friends, for sure.
 When the body no longer has carbohydrates for fuel, it turns to fat.
 That’s great for weight loss, but why does this happen?
 Well, it takes more calories to convert fat to fuel, so you not only use those extra pounds for energy, but it takes more calories to do it.
 Win-win every time!

 Keto fasting is similar to intermittent fastings, such as the 5-2 Diet.
 During a given time, you’re “starving” your body of something.
 Typically, it’s carbohydrates.
 By doing keto fasting, you’ll put your body into nutritional ketosis.
 But, there are several factors to consider when keto fasting:

 - Foods you eat before and after keto fasting

 If you’re looking for fasting to work for weight loss, you may want to pick up a weight-loss app like Noom for tracking your nutritional intake.